It is pretty obvious and common for pets to catch fleas and eventually show up at home with a full load of them.

 3. Welts and bumps

 Flea bites are irritable.
 These bites appear as small red bumps with a red halo at the center.
-For humans, they mostly appear around the waist, armpits, breasts, groin, elbows or knees.
+They mostly appear around the waist, armpits, breasts, groin, elbows, or knees for humans.
 These small red bumps are called welts and bumps.

 4. Hair loss